DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 : Generic log attributes that do not map to a [Datadog Standard Attribute][6] must be namespaced if they are mapped to [Facets][14].
 Use the [Attribute Remapper][5] to set attribute keys to a new namespaced attribute.

-1. If logs aren't `JSON` formatted, they may need to be parsed to extract attribute information.
-Use the [grok processor][8] to extract attributes and enrich logs prior to remapping or further processing.
+1. If the integration's logs aren't `JSON` formatted, extract attribute information using the [Grok Processor][8].
+Using a grok processors will parse out attributes and enrich logs prior to remapping or further processing.
-2. After extracting attributes, map log attributes to [Datadog's Standard Attributes][6] where possible using the [Attribute Remapper][5].
+2. After extracting attributes, remap log attributes to [Datadog's Standard Attributes][6] where possible using the [Attribute Remapper][5].
-3. Set the timestamp extracted from the log to be its official Datadog timestamp using the [Date Remapper][4].
+3. Set the timestamp of an integration's logs to be its official Datadog timestamp using the [Date Remapper][4].
 4. Namespace any generic log attributes that **do not** fit a standard attribute.
 For example, a `server_url` attribute specific to your integration technology may be remapped to `integration_name.server_url`.
 5. For more advanced processing and data transformations, make use of additional [processors][10].
 For example, the `Arithmetic Processor` can be used to calculate information based off of attributes, or the `String Builder Processor` can concatenate multiple string attributes.